FIVE – Christmas

 It was horrible.
 My dad used to say that it was this period of my life that ruined me.
 You were never the same again, they spoiled you in that place, spoiled meaning spoiled, he would say (often).
 Of course, this was quite some time later when I would stumble through the front door half-cut or when I would pass out in mid-sentence.
 Once I remember being woken up by a persistent sharp pain in the ribs.
 It was him kicking me.
 Actually, not unreasonably so, as I was comatose on the living room floor in the early hours of the morning.
 Apparently, I wasn’t following the whilst you’re under my roof rules.

 I say it was horrible but you know what?
 I was in that hospital for three months, the first month in a wheelchair, injections in the arse three times a day, Christmas at Dotheboys Hall, but what do I remember most?
 My parents had promised me a monster truck (fire engine, I think it was) for Christmas.
 On the day, Santa must have got stuck in the chimney because it hadn’t turned up.
-It’s been held up in the post I was told (clearly I had graduated beyond the point of believing in Father Christmas), but rest assured, it will come in the fullness of time.
+It’s been held up in the post I was told (clearly I had graduated beyond the point of believing in Father Christmas and the chimney drivel), but rest assured, it will come in the fullness of time.
 Every day I waited for that fucking firetruck!
 And you know what, it never turned up.
 And when I say never, I mean never.
-Seriously, I think it was this that scarred me for life.
+Seriously, I am still waiting!
+I think it was this that scarred me for life.
 Once I got home, my parents never mentioned it again.
-Incredible as it seems, I still remember it now and when I say remember it, I mean remember not recall.
+Incredible as it seems, as you can see, I still remember it now and when I say remember it, I mean remember not recall.
 When I visit that particular set of neural connections, I can still feel it, even this moment as I write this down.
-It was, it turns out, the beginning of my evolution as a shit.
+It was, it turns out, the beginning of my evolution as a shit (ask my brother).
 To this day I still wake up in the middle of the night screaming, where the fuck is my firetruck?
 OK, maybe not, but you get my drift.

 So, relevance?
 What the fuck is the relevance of all that to my story?